SLCC Miller Conference Center, Sandy, Utah

 Attendance Policy

-To receive continuing education credits (CEUs), attendees must sign in and sign out each day.
+To receive continuing education units (CEUs), attendees must sign in and sign out each day.
 If you need to leave early, please inform a committee member before departing and ensure you sign out with the time noted.
 Additionally, completion of the post-conference surveys is required to receive your participation certificate.

 Cancellation/ Refund Policy